Optimized control protocols for stable skyrmion creation using deep reinforcement learning: Results

 where $\rho(\mathcal{F})$ and $\rho_\text{eq}(\mathcal{F})$ represent the simulated distribution of magnetic states as a function of $\mathcal{F}$ and the ideal thermal equilibrium distribution, respectively.
 Crucially, the KL divergence is upper-bounded by the dissipated work $W_f$ \cite{vaikuntanathan2009dissipation}:

 This relationship suggests that by minimizing $W_f$, $\rho(\mathcal{F})$ can be brought closer to $\rho_\text{eq}(\mathcal{F})$.
 In other words, suppressing the dissipated work favors the formation of skyrmion configurations that remain as close as possible to their local energy minima, given the constraints of a thermally agitating environment.
-This effective ``energy minimization'' reduces the attempt frequency for skyrmion annihilation, thereby enhancing their stability against thermal fluctuations \cite{desplat2018thermal, lin2014internal, wild2017entropy}.
+This effective ``energy minimization'' can enhance the stability of skyrmions against thermal fluctuations.

 In the training process, the agent's trajectory was initialized using the aforementioned fixed-temperature field sweep method and subsequently refined through successive optimization cycles.
 To account for stochasticity, the cost function $\phi$ was averaged over 10 independent trajectories, each subject to a different realization of the thermal field.
 This approach ensures that the agent optimizes the cost function across the thermal ensemble, rather than a single trajectory.
 Previous research indicates that optimizing the cost function efficiently requires prioritizing the target magnetic configuration---here, a unit topological charge---before minimizing dissipated work \cite{whitelam2023demon}.
 We find that an optimal value of $k_s = 1.38 \times 10^{-8}$ successfully implements this hierarchy, ensuring the unit topological charge is secured before work minimization dominates the later training stages.
 The optimization was executed via a genetic algorithm over 200 iterations to produce successive ``generations'' \cite{such2018deep}.
-Detailed implementation of the genetic algorithm is provided in Supplemental Material.
+Detailed implementation of the genetic algorithm is provided in Supplementary Notes~5 and 6, with schematics of the DRL agent architecture and the genetic training process presented in Figs.~S4 and S5, respectively.